alexfernandez/alexfernandez.github.io/permanent/cv.md

 I also learned 68000 assembler, which is a great experience when you want to optimize a program to its last consequences.
+Being in control of every processor cycle is lots of fun!
 But it was already feeling its age in 1996.
 So I got hold of an amazing Apple PowerMac 7500, and used it to learn Pascal, Perl and C.